prise-3d/SIN3D/DOCUMENTATION/03-npm-dependencies.md

 | `winston` | [npm](https://www.npmjs.com/package/winston) | Server logger |

 ## Development dependencies
-These dependencies are here for developers only.
+These dependencies are here for **developers only**.
 They contain the web application setup, optimized builders and API automated tests.
 It also contains API documentation generator and `ESLint` with its plugins.

 When the web application files are builded, `Vue.js` and its plugins are not necessary.
-In fact, the build output will contain portable HTML, CSS and JavaScript.
+In fact, **the build output will contain portable HTML, CSS and JavaScript**.

 | Name | Link | Description |
 | --- | --- | --- |